pandalearnstocode/Notes/engine of an analytical product.md

 ### Analytical problem statement and input, output schema

 From high level view this does not look like an analytical problem.
-But lets take a leap of faith and consider that it can be boiled down to an convex optimization problem.
-Lets say, $e(x)$
+But lets take a leap of faith and consider that it can be boiled down to an LPP problem.
+Now, converting this series of statements to a minimization problem for given bound constraint and equality constraint is the first thing which has to be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Njk5MDkwMDEsLTIwOTEwOTA2MDQsLT
+eyJoaXN0b3J5IjpbMTExOTQ5MDQ3MywtMjA5MTA5MDYwNCwtMj
-IwODg3NDY2MTJdfQ==
+A4ODc0NjYxMl19
 -->